protieusz/Excelsior/README.md

 -For diodes, I decided to try out the [BAV70](https://www.lcsc.com/product-detail/Switching-Diode_Jiangsu-Changjing-Electronics-Technology-Co-Ltd-BAV70_C68978.html) so that I solder less diodes since this pcb is not sponsored.
 I would only need to solder on 17 diodes instead of 34.

+-PCB has the option of RGB strip and the power 5v has the proper power level shift component soldered on.
+Initially I was gonna do individual 34 RGBs but too much work and I don't use RGBs that often.

 -QMK code is borrowed from aki27 bally and modified the matrix to fit my Excelsior.
 No suppport will be given since I just copy and paste.